cBioPortal/cbioportal/docs/File-Formats.md

 Suggested columns

- * **SPECIMEN_REFERENCE_NUMBER**: This corresponds to the SAMPLE_ID/OTHER_SAMPLE_ID
  * **SPECIMEN_SITE**: This is the site from where the specimen was collected.
  * **SPECIMEN_TYPE**: This can either be tissue or blood.
  * **SOURCE**: Where was the specimen collection done.
  * Based on different cancer types you can add additional data here.

-Special: when the SPECIMEN_REFERENCE_NUMBER column has values that match the SAMPLE_ID/OTHER_SAMPLE_ID (defined in the clinical data file), the timeline will show case labels with black/red/etc 1, 2, 3, 4 circles.
-This only works for the first track and only if no STOP_DATE is set.

 ### Clinical Track Ordering
 Clinical tracks are ordered as follows (if available):